mmswflow-upb/MA-Project/README.md

 presentations, then we had to create pull requests that were tested before merging.

 ## How did it go?
-At first I was unsure of what I wanted to create, but then I tried to go with one idea and develop it incrementally, it was tough to work with embassy due to my unfamiliarity with the Rust language, it's a pretty tough language to learn and we had little time to get used to it.
+At first I was unsure of what I wanted to create, but then I tried to go with one idea and develop it incrementally.
+It was tough to work with embassy due to my unfamiliarity with the Rust language, it's a pretty tough language to learn and we had little time to get used to it.